 - Irritation of the eyes and the skin on the face.

 - Leaks around the mask because it doesn't fit properly.

 You can expect mild discomfort in the morning when you first start using CPAP.
 Talk with your doctor if you don't feel comfortable after a few days.

 Relieving side effects

-humidifier or a corticosteroid nasal spray medicine to reduce nasal irritation
+- Use a humidifier or a corticosteroid nasal spray medicine to reduce nasal irritation and drainage.

-You may want to talk to your doctor about trying a
+- You may want to talk to your doctor about trying other types of CPAP machines.

 What To Think About

 When you are using CPAP, you need to see your doctor or sleep specialist regularly.
 You may also need more sleep studies to adjust the CPAP machine and check whether the treatment is working.

 For best results, keep the machine clean.
 Follow the manufacturer's instructions for cleaning the equipment.